Jaxboards/Jaxboards/README.md

 [![Vulnerabilities](https://sonarcloud.io/api/project_badges/measure?project=Jaxboards_Jaxboards&metric=vulnerabilities)](https://sonarcloud.io/summary/new_code?id=Jaxboards_Jaxboards)

-Jaxboards is PHP/MySQL forum software built sometime between 2007 and October 6, 2010\.
-It's pretty full-featured and offers a unique experience over other forum software even today.
-It delivers outstanding performance, and creating themes is relatively easy.
-That being said, it's showing its age, and relies on some older technologies to get by.
-It is not recommended to run this in production these days.
+Jaxboards is PHP/MySQL forum software built sometime between 2007 and October 6, 2010, and is semi-regularly maintained.

+It's pretty full-featured and offers a unique experience when compared to other forum software, even today.

+It delivers outstanding performance and creating themes is relatively easy.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development purposes.

-## Deployment

-Tested on Apache and Linux only.

-It is not recommended to run Jaxboards in production.

 ### Prerequisites

 - PHP 8.3.16 or higher
 - MySQL >= 8.0.41 < 8.1
-- TLS certificate (due to hardcoded URLs in codebase)
+- TLS certificate (for security and protection of user data)

 You'll want a dedicated database just for Jaxboards just to avoid any kind of conflicts with anything else.